How to use Google Sheets – A Detailed Guide for Getting Started

 naming-google-sheets

-• Edit the filename: A text box with the current name highlighted will appear upon clicking the title.
+• Edit the filename: Upon clicking the title, a text box with the current name highlighted will appear.
 At this point, you can either delete the current name entirely or add to it.

 • Save your Changes: After typing the new name, press the Enter key on your keyboard to save it.
 Remember to name your file clearly and accurately for easy identification in the future.

-Apart from this, you can rename a file form the list of files in Google Sheets main page.
-Click on the three dots to open the menu and the click on the “Rename” option.
+Apart from this, you can rename a file from the list of files in the Google Sheets main page.
+Click on the three dots to open the menu, and the click on the “Rename” option.

 rename-a-file